stefanofa/awesome/TOPICS.md

 *   [ollama/ollama](https://github.com/ollama/ollama) - Get up and running with Llama 3.3, Mistral, Gemma 2, and other large language models.

-## llm

-*   [TheR1D/shell\_gpt](https://github.com/TheR1D/shell_gpt) - A command-line productivity tool powered by AI large language models like GPT-4, will help you accomplish your tasks faster and more efficiently.

-*   [continuedev/continue](https://github.com/continuedev/continue) - ⏩ Continue is the leading open-source AI code assistant.
-You can connect any models and any context to build custom autocomplete and chat experiences inside VS Code and JetBrains

-*   [mastra-ai/mastra](https://github.com/mastra-ai/mastra) - The TypeScript AI framework.

-*   [mendableai/firecrawl](https://github.com/mendableai/firecrawl) - 🔥 Turn entire websites into LLM-ready markdown or structured data.
-Scrape, crawl and extract with a single API.

-*   [CopilotKit/CopilotKit](https://github.com/CopilotKit/CopilotKit) - React UI + elegant infrastructure for AI Copilots, in-app AI agents, AI chatbots, and AI-powered Textareas 🪁

-*   [ollama/ollama](https://github.com/ollama/ollama) - Get up and running with Llama 3.3, Mistral, Gemma 2, and other large language models.

 ## ollama

 *   [TheR1D/shell\_gpt](https://github.com/TheR1D/shell_gpt) - A command-line productivity tool powered by AI large language models like GPT-4, will help you accomplish your tasks faster and more efficiently.